Si7aMan/outage-kpis/README.md

 ## KPI.py
-Code to get the insyfficient records of the given Daily Outage.
+Code to get the insufficient records of the given Daily Outage.

 ## Used Language and Linraries: